 At the discretion of the Library Director and the Library Board of Trustees, the library may close, reduce its operating hours, or limit services temporarily in the event that there is not sufficient staff to maintain basic library service levels or if unable to maintain adequate social distancing measures for health and safety.

-In the event of library closure due to the discretion of the Library Director and the Library Board of Trustees, healthy employees should report to work between the hours of 9am-5pm (even night staff) and work within the library comparable hours of what they normally would be scheduled, but possibly within a different time frame.
+In the event of library closure due to the discretion of the Library Director and the Library Board of Trustees or in the case of a phased re-opening plan; healthy employees should report to work Monday-Friday between the hours of 9am-5pm (even night staff) and work within the library comparable hours of what they normally would be scheduled, but possibly within a different time frame.
 The Library Director and Branch Manager will assign special projects for employees to complete at the library while closed to the public.
 The library may offer the public no contact curb-side service during public closure in an effort to maintain a semblance of public library service.

 In the event that the Genoa Area Local School District or Woodmore Local School District is closed due to pandemic illness, the Harris-Elmore Public Library and Genoa Branch Library will remain open, unless one of the aforementioned requirements for closing is also met.
 However, all library programs, special events, and meeting room reservations will be canceled and hours may be reduced on any day in which Genoa Area Local School District and Woodmore Local School Districts are closed due to pandemic illness.